serhiitrofymchuk/AppiumChallenge/README.md

 ### Framework Settings

-The framework configuration files are in the **resouces** folder as usually at _src/test/resources_.
+The framework configuration files are in the **resouces** folder at _src/test/resources_.

 * **appium-config.properties**

 It contains standard Appium configuration, such as an Appium server URL and device capabilities.

-The Appium server IP address and port properties are used to start the server programmatically at the beginning of a test run.
+It also contains the SauceLabs configuration properties like a username and access key that can be commented out in case of the local test run.

 Default values for the explicit and implicit wait timeouts are also set there.